 It was concluded that both options could achieve low levels of car use and high levels of Active Travel and Public Transport use.
 Strategic Spatial Option 10 would likely require less site-specific mitigation, but conversely, development at Cambourne in Strategic Spatial Option 9 would benefit from the planned Cambourne to Cambridge Public Transport Scheme and the East West Rail Central Section.

-Assessment of the Preferred Option
+Part 3: Assessment of the Preferred Option

-Once the Preferred Option was identified, four initial model runs were programmed of which the first three are initially reported in this revision of the Transport Evidence Report.
-The model runs are:
+Once the working assumption Preferred Option was identified, four model runs were undertaken.
+The model runs were: